 • Pausing animation toggles in game

 • Automating adding files to the Oculus Go

 • Terrain creation using unity default terrain tools

 • Collision detection for game objects in the environment

-• Logging data to CSV for tracking head movements throughout time
+• Logging data to CSV for tracking 6DOF in head and hand movements

 IxD Box of Wonder

 Objective: The purpose of this mystery box is to invoke a sense of nostalgia upon those who choose to peer into it, but it isn’t just nostalgia…it’s fear.
 Fear alongside anger are some of the most potent emotions human beings can feel.
 Fear can be petrifying, and often times entices us to behave in bizarre ways.
 I wanted to recreate this emotion by allowing the user to peer into the eye sockets to uncover a classic horror movie scene much to the likes of Dracula, or Frankenstein.

 Operation: The front-exterior of the box is laced with laser engravings and consists of a skulls head.
 On the side there is a crack shaped cut out that reveals a touch sensor.
 Users are able to peer into the eye sockets and upon activation of the touch button are greeted by an animated horror scene.